-Learn the Fascial Manipulation® Method by Stecco from Structure & Function Education.
-This is a 6-day course involving instruction in and application of the Fascial Manipulation® Method.
-The six days […]
+Learn the Fascial Manipulation® Method Level 2 by Stecco from Structure & Function Education.
+This is a hybrid course that mixes online learning with an in-person 3-day course involving instruction […]

 In the Level 2 Fascial Manipulation® course (FM-2), participants expand on their understanding of the biomechanical model to treat patients with multi-segmental dysfunctions more efficiently.

 This course consists of two three-day workshops, called FM-2a and FM-2b, that need to be taken within 6-12 weeks of each other to assure a good understanding of the underlying biomechanical rationale and mastery of the techniques presented.